 Since the introduction of Magic Your Way tickets in 2005, Disney World tickets have been cheaper per day the longer you stay.
 But even the multi-day tickets have variable prices, so how does that work?
-The answer is that Disney takes the average price per day over all the days that your ticket is valid, and multiplies it by the number of days of admission.
-That number is then multiplied by a fixed discount that varies with the number of days to reduce the price per day.
+There used to be a nice formula that you could use, that made sense.
+You combined the prices of the days your ticket was good for, then applied a discount factor to get the cost of the multi-day ticket.

-Looking at the chart above, it’s easy to see that after 4 days the amount for each additional day on the ticket falls off quite sharply.
-The median 1-day ticket is $144, the median 4-day ticket about 3.5 times that at $507 — but it’s only an additional $150 to get all the way to 10 days.
+Looking at the chart above, it’s easy to see that after 4 days the amount for each extra day falls off quite sharply.
+The median 1-day ticket is $163, the median 4-day ticket is about 3.5 times that at $577 — but it’s only an additional $182 to get all the way to 10 days.
 Put differently: the first day of a 10-day ticket often costs about as much as the last six days combined.

 No matter how long your ticket is, the TouringPlans Ticket Calculator helps you find the cheapest day on which to start your ticket.
-The Ticket Calculator is also the place to go if you plan to buy tickets from an authorized reseller instead of direct from Disney, as it can help you find the one that has the best price for your specific ticket.
+The Ticket Calculator is also the place to go if you plan to buy tickets from an authorized reseller instead of from Disney.
+It can help you find the reseller that has the best price for your specific ticket.

 What’s Worth It?

 Our article on choosing add-ons discusses some of the factors that might make these options appealing, but let’s start with what’s easy.
 If you’re going to a water park for even one day, you should strongly consider buying the Water Parks add-on.
 At that point a single round of mini-golf will at least break even, and if you somehow don’t get there you won’t have lost much.
-At that point a single round of mini-golf will make it pay off, and if you somehow don’t get there you won’t have lost much.
-What’s harder to say is when a Park Hopper is worth it, because that’s totally going to be dependent on your personal style.
+At that point a single round of mini-golf will at least break even, and if you somehow don’t get there you won’t have lost much.
+What’s harder to say is when a Park Hopper is worth it.
+That’s totally going to be dependent on your personal style.
 If your trip is 4 days or more, adding an extra day may be more economical than a Park Hopper.

-There’s a lot of synergy in the combo though, and that’s worth considering if you’re definitely getting at least one add-on..
-If you’re buying a 7-day ticket and you might only hop a couple of times, the median 7-day ticket price breaks down to $85 per day.
-Paying half that again ($42.50) to use hopping on two days might feel pretty steep.
-But if you’re already buying the Water Parks & Sports, upgrading is only $17.50 per day to spend those two days hopping; that might feel a lot more reasonable.
-Going the other way, if you’re already buying the Hopper then a couple of rounds of mini-golf will make the Hopper Plus pay off without going anywhere near a water park.
+There’s a lot of synergy in the Park Hopper Plus; it’s worth considering if you’re definitely getting at least one add-on.
+If you’re buying a 7-day ticket and you might only hop a couple of times, the median 7-day ticket breaks down to $98 per day.
+Paying half that again ($47.50) to use hopping on two days might feel pretty steep.
+But if you’re already buying the Water Parks & Sports add-on, upgrading is only $12.50 per day.
+That might feel more reasonable for two days of hopping.
+Going the other way, if you’re already buying the Hopper then a round of mini-golf will make the Hopper Plus pay off without going anywhere near a water park.

 All.
 The.
 Prices.